Tsuyoshi Nishioka

-Tsuyoshi Nishioka (西岡 剛, Nishioka Tsuyoshi) is a Japanese former professional baseball infielder.
-He played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines and Hanshin Tigers, and in Major League Baseball (MLB) for the Minnesota Twins.
+Tsuyoshi Nishioka (西岡 剛, Nishioka Tsuyoshi) is a Japanese former professional baseball infielder and current hitting and first base coach for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+He played in NPB for the Marines and Hanshin Tigers, and in Major League Baseball (MLB) for the Minnesota Twins.

 Nishioka played in the 2006 World Baseball Classic as well as the 2008 Beijing Olympics as a member of the Japanese national team.
 In 2010, he became the fifth person to record 200 hits in a single NPB season.

 Early life

 Nishioka was born in Daitō, Osaka, and grew up in the city of Nara.
 He played in the national tournament as a member of Kōriyama Senior while attending Nara Prefectural Heijō East Junior High School, starting baseball as a right-handed hitter and switched to the left side during junior high.

 Nishioka led Osaka Tōin to the 84th National High School Baseball Championship in his senior year of high school as the team captain and leadoff hitter, but the team lost in the first round to Tōhō High School, the Aichi champions.
 Despite his lack of success on the national stage, Nishioka hit 42 home runs in his high school career, mostly as a second baseman, and was considered one of the top high school prospects in the country by NPB scouts.
 He was selected in the first round of the 2002 NPB amateur draft held that fall by the Chiba Lotte Marines.